A Guide to Heating Options for Texas Homes

 Heat Pumps

 Heat pumps are a popular method because they transfer heat from one place to another to keep the home comfortable.
-The function by absorbing heat energy from the air outside of the house, which is then transferred indoors.
+The function is to absorb heat energy from the air outside the house, which is then transferred indoors.
+Aside from efficiency, these units come with no carbon monoxide or gas risks and have higher heating efficiency without burning fossil fuels.

 Space Heaters